General Terms & Conditions of the Australian College of Midwives

 Storing of credit card details and/or bank account details on the website must be used for membership direct debits or recurring payments.
 This storing option can also be used for ease of making purchases on the website.

-ACM embraces open communication and encourages feedback from consumers to assist with meeting their needs and concerns and to improve ACM’s services.
+ACM embraces open communication and encourages feedback from individuals to assist with meeting their needs and concerns and to improve ACM’s services.
 Please direct any queries to:

 Post PO Box 965, Civic Square ACT 2608